-The handler should minimise social interaction with cria to ensure that they do not inappropriately bond with humans, as this can lead to behavioural problem later in life.
+The handler should minimise social interaction with a cria to ensure that they do not inappropriately bond with humans, as this can lead to behavioural problems later in life.

 - Crias must be provided with colostrum or a suitable substitute (containing antibodies) within the first 24 hrs of life.